shreya07nath/CP/README.md

-Some interesting and brain teasing codes to fing in here!
+Some interesting and brain teasing codes to find in here!